tcltk/tcl/doc/markdown/ObjectType.md

 ## Version 2: abstract lists

 Version 2, **TCL_OBJTYPE_V2**, allows full List support when the functions described below are provided.
 This allows for script level use of the List commands without causing the type of the Tcl_Obj value to be converted to a list.
 Unless specified otherwise, all functions specific to Version 2 should return **TCL_OK** on success and **TCL_ERROR** on failure.
-Further, in the case that a **Tcl_Obj*** is also returned, the reference count of the returned **Tcl_Obj** should not be incremented so, for example, if a new **Tcl_Obj** value is returned it should have a reference count of zero.
+In the case that a **Tcl_Obj*** is also returned, the reference count of the returned **Tcl_Obj** should not be incremented so, for example, if a new **Tcl_Obj** value is returned it should have a reference count of zero.
+The functions should not assume that any **Tcl_Obj** passed in is unshared.

 ## The lengthproc field